-Program Staff - The program is staffed with an Administrator, a Vice Principal, Teacher, a Child & Youth Worker, and a secretary.
+Program Staff - The program is staffed with an Administrator, Teacher(s), a Child & Youth Worker(s).

 Schedule - The daily schedule is flexible and tailored to meet the individual needs of the student and his/her family.
 Support is available from 9 am - 2:30 pm.
 Most students attend for a 4 hour block each day.